 Italy : Sports

-Race car driver.
-As a child, saw the Italian Grand Prix at Monza.
-Left war-torn Italy in 1955 with his family to Pennsylvania.
-Began racing with his twin brother, Aldo, who later quit after serious injury.
+The race car driver saw the Italian Grand Prix at Monza as a small child.
+He left war-torn Italy in 1955 with his family and came to Pennsylvania.
+Andretti began racing with his twin brother, Aldo, who later quit after serious injury.
 Mario went on to win NASCAR's Daytona 500 in 1967.

 George Balanchine 1904-1983